arista-netdevops-community/automation_and_telemetry_demo/README.md

 ### Collect `show commands` from the devices

-Update the list of show commands you want to collect (ansible variable) and execute this playbook:
+Update the list of `show commands` you want to collect (this is an ansible variable currently defined in the [group_vars](ansible/group_vars) directory) and execute this playbook:
 ```
 ansible-playbook playbooks/snapshots.yml
 ```
-The collected commands are saved in the directory [ansible/snaphots](ansible/snapshots)
+The output of the `show commands` is saved in the directory [ansible/snaphots](ansible/snapshots)
 ```
 tree snapshots
 ```